imhicihu/Focus-Group-2016/README.md

 # README #
 [![Bitbucket issues](https://img.shields.io/badge/issues-closed-green.svg)]()

 This README summarize the steps involved in the recording (audio/video) of a focus group session.
+Privacy & security were top most milestone to meet.

 ### What is this repository for? ###